Adolescent Idiopathic Scoliosis: What You Need To Know

-While juvenile scoliosis While juvenile scoliosis makes up about a fifth of all scoliosis types, adolescent idiopathic is the most common form of scoliosis, typically characterized by an abnormal curvature of the spine, which becomes evident in late childhood or early adolescence.
+While juvenile scoliosis makes up about a fifth of all scoliosis types, adolescent idiopathic is the most common form of scoliosis, typically characterized by an abnormal curvature of the spine, which becomes evident in late childhood or early adolescence.
 For as many as four children out of 100, the straight, vertical path of the spine curves horizontally to form a “C” or “S” shape.
-This occurs during the common period of rapid growth, which is typically between the ages of 10 and 17.
-It is extremely rare for the curvature that results from adolescent idiopathic scoliosis to remain static; progression as the child ages is inevitable without appropriate care that targets the malfunctioning muscles, ligaments, joints or spinal discs.
+This occurs during the common period of rapid growth, typically between the ages of 10 and 17.
+It is sporadic for the curvature that results from adolescent idiopathic scoliosis to remain static; progression as the child ages is inevitable without appropriate care that targets the malfunctioning muscles, ligaments, joints, or spinal discs.

 What Causes a Scoliotic Bend in Teenagers?

 While AIS may result from a wide variety of causes, it usually surfaces without any clear correlation to other conditions.
 The AIS is quite mysterious and spontaneous, which is indicated by the term “idiopathic,” meaning it has no identifiable or definite cause.

 Nonetheless, it’s agreed that the condition probably stems from a variety of genetic and environmental factors, including: